bitovi/querystring-parser/packages/sequelize/README.md

 };
 ```

-** Note: Database Validations should be done before or after passing the query to the library before the database call is made. **
+**Note**: Database Validations should be done before or after passing the query to the library before the database call is made.

-** Note: The Symbol(\*) uses the Op imported from the Sequelize library, it is not a direct Javascript Symbol operator. **
+**Note**: The Symbol(\*) uses the [Op imported from the Sequelize library](), it is not a direct Javascript Symbol operator.

 ## Example

-- A more practical example on how to use this library in your project can be found in the [here](https://github.com/bitovi/querystring-parser/tree/main/examples)
+A more practical example on how to use this library in your project can be found [here](https://github.com/bitovi/querystring-parser/tree/main/examples)

+## Further Documentation

+This library builds on [`@bitovi/querystring-parser`](https://github.com/bitovi/querystring-parser/tree/main/packages/querystring-parser#readme).
+See its [documentation](https://github.com/bitovi/querystring-parser/tree/main/packages/querystring-parser#readme) for more on using `querystring-parser`.